Uncovering Coordinated Cross-Platform Information Operations Threatening the Integrity of the 2024 U.S. Presidential Election Online Discussion: Appendix

 Over the past decade, malicious actors have increasingly sought to manipulate public discourse through Information Operations (IOs) on social media platforms.
 The actors behind these IOs employ various techniques, including deploying inauthentic accounts like bots~\cite{luceri2019evolution, ferrara2020bots, pozzana2020measuring}, state-sponsored human agents~\cite{badawy2019characterizing, bail2020assessing}, or a combination of both in coordinated networks~\cite{nizzoli2021coordinated, Hristakieva_2022, starbird2019disinformation}, to disseminate misleading content and propaganda at scale.
-To aggravate the problem, recent advances in Generative AI (GenAI) and its democratization have raised concerns about potential malicious misuse~\cite{mozes2023use, ferrara2024genai}, such as the creation of synthetic personas and credible fake content.
-GenAI has the potential to dramatically enhance both the effectiveness and credibility of IOs.
+Furthermore, fringe platforms have facilitated the circulation of questionable content, often amplified through duplicate messages, links, and images~\cite{zelenkauskaite2021shades}.
+To aggravate the problem, recent advances in Generative AI (GenAI) and its democratization have raised concerns about potential malicious misuse~\cite{mozes2023use, luceri2024leveraging}, such as the creation of synthetic personas and credible fake content.
+GenAI has the potential to dramatically enhance both the effectiveness and credibility of IOs \cite{ferrara2024charting, ferrara2024genai}.

 IO activities are often strategically timed to coincide with major political events, where public attention is heightened, and the potential impact is greatest~\cite{martin2019recent}.
 For example, during the 2016 U.S. presidential election, the Russian Internet Research Agency (IRA) orchestrated a large-scale disinformation campaign aimed at manipulating public opinion and fostering distrust in the electoral process~\citep{bovet2019influence, badawy2019characterizing, bail2020assessing}.
 Similar operations were detected during the 2018 U.S. midterm elections~\cite{luceri2019red, deb2019perils}, the 2020 U.S. presidential election~\citep{ferrara2020characterizing, luceri2021down}, and leading up to the January 6, 2021, attack on the U.S. Capitol~\cite{vishnuprasad2024tracking}.
-IOs have also been linked to global political events, including the Ukraine-Russia war~\cite{pierri2023propaganda, chen2023tweets, soares2023falling}, the conflict in Gaza~\cite{dey2024coordinated}, and protests in Spain, Turkey, Serbia, and Venezuela~\cite{stella2018bots, guo2022large}.
+IOs have also been linked to global political events, such as the Ukraine-Russia war~\cite{pierri2023propaganda, chen2023tweets, soares2023falling}, the conflict in Gaza~\cite{dey2024coordinated}, and protests in Spain, Turkey, Serbia, and Venezuela~\cite{stella2018bots, guo2022large}.